Novigrad

 April–June

-Ideal for sightseeing, cycling, and food-focused travel.
-The old town is at its quietest and the Istrian countryside is lush — perfect for exploring local producers and the Mirna Valley.
+Ideal for sightseeing, cycling and food-focused travel.
+The old town is at its quietest, and the Istrian countryside is lush — perfect for visiting local producers and the Mirna Valley.

 - Best for cycling and hiking